EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 ![LinkedinBackGround2](https://github.com/EdoardoMonteleoni/keyword-search-volume-forecast/assets/105068746/b0658c0b-a92c-4ef6-8e81-0c74cb9e272e)

-Search advertising budgets in the tourism and travel industry are strictly based on seasons, and a good **search volume** forecast at the keyword level allows the organisation to run efficient search ad campaigns.
+Search advertising budgets in the tourism and travel industry should be based on seasonality and demand fluctuations [^1], and a good **search volume** forecast at the keyword level allows an organisation to run efficient and effective search advertising campaigns.

 A common approach to the question is using the built-in keyword planner tool in Google Ads or Microsoft Advertising.
-These platforms consider the account's historical data, plus other factors, such as seasonal values, organic volumes and competitor bidding for the intended group of keywords.[^1]
+These platforms consider the account's historical data, plus other factors, such as seasonal values, organic volumes and competitor bidding for the intended group of keywords.[^2]

 Since I don't want to rely solely on these "black-box" tools to gauge a short-term search volume for a keyword set, I will show a forecasting method based on a time series regression analysis and a data set derived from an official Airport's website.